oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-04-17.md

         The spec says that the value of `run.externalPropertyFileReferences` is an object and describes the properties of that object -- but it doesn't give that set of properties a name, unlike every other object in the spec.
 Define an `externalPropertyFileReferences` object.

+    1. [Issue #323](https://github.com/oasis-tcs/sarif-spec/issues/323): "Clarify constraints on the invocations array"

+        Add some words to emphasize that the `invocations` array conceptually still represents a single run of a single tool, although that run might spawn or consist of multiple processes.

 1. After being approved as amended at TC #34, the following spec change was merged into the provisional draft:

     1. [Issue #353](https://github.com/oasis-tcs/sarif-spec/issues/353): "Punch list"